h4cktoria/Marinette/README.md

 ## How to install?

 1. Clone the repository
 2. From the root of the project, run **scripts/install_marinette.py**.
 It'll create **install_marinette.src**.
-Copy it to the Code Editor, compile it, run the binary
+Copy it to the Code Editor, compile it and run the binary
-3. Go to **/home/guest/Sources/Marinette/src** and copy everything from [src](src) to here
+3. Copy everything from [src](src) to **/home/guest/Sources/Marinette/src**
-4. Change the stuff in **marinette.src**
+4. Change configuration in **marinette.src**
     1. From the root of the project, run **scripts/config_password.py** with the desired password.
 Set the value in **Config.password**
     2. From the root of the project, run **scripts/config_identificator.py**.
 Set the value in **Config.identificator**
     3. (Optionally) From the root of the project, run **scripts/config_available_languages.py**.
 Set the desired language in **Config.language**
     4. (Optionally) From the root of the project, run **scripts/config_available_themes.py**.
 Set the desired theme in **Config.theme**
 5. Compile **marinette.src**.
-Launch Marinette with `--password YOUR_PASSWORD_HERE` parameters.
+Launch Marinette with `--password {YOUR_PASSWORD}` parameters.
 Congratulations!

 ## How to contribute?

-In the current state, I REALLY don't recommend you to contribute to Marinette because it's far from being complete.
+In the current state, I REALLY don't recommend you to contribute to Marinette as it's far from being complete.
 Anyway...

 There are several ways you can contribute to Marinette